 A Research degree will see students take more responsibility for their work and schedule, basing their study around a thesis while being supervised by an academic.
 The most popular research degree is a PhD, which can take 3-4 years to complete, and consists of writing a thesis between 60,000 – 100,000 words which is then presented in an oral examination.

 Other types of Research degree include the Master of Science (MSc), Master of Philosophy (MPhil) and Master of Research (MRes).
 These degrees are similar to a PhD, but not as academically demanding with papers being much shorter.

 The average cost of a postgraduate and Masters degree in the UK for an international student is £14,620.
 Tuition fees at postgraduate level vary on the type of Masters you wish to study, which part of the UK you wish to live, and what university you attend.

-If you wish to learn more about studying a Masters in the UK, arrange your free consultation in London or Manchester.
+If you wish to learn more about studying a Masters in the UK, arrange your free consultation at SI-UK London today.